fermi-ad/fe-drv-acsys-states/README.md

 an empty set.
 Trying to read a state device after a restart, but before the device gets set will return an error.

-This strategy has woked well at NoVA (which has only used this driver for their STATES support.)
+This strategy has woked well at NOvA (which has only used this driver for their STATES support.)

 We may add an RPC in the LOOPUP service to provide a way to initialize